-(second line) indicate the contribution by the mean flow, the next three terms (third line) the atmospheric circulation, we used the global atmospheric model ECHAM6 (Giorgetta et al., 2013).
-It was run in the standard configuration T63L47 for the years 1851-2015.
-The spatial resolution corresponds to ca. 1.9°.
-In total 31 members were produced using different initial conditions as well as different sea-surface temperatures (obtained by sampling from the ten members in HadISST2); only one realization was available for sea ice (Titchner and Rayner, 2014).
-All other forcings (land surface, volcanic aerosols, tropospheric aerosols, and greenhouse gas concentrations) followed the
+- 206 2.7.
+Model simulations - 207 To test the effect of sea-surface temperature and external forcing on multidecadal variations of - atmospheric circulation, we used the global atmospheric model ECHAM6 (Giorgetta et al., 2013).
+It - was run in the standard configuration T63L47 for the years 1851-2015.
+The spatial resolution - 210 corresponds to ca. 1.9°.
+In total 31 members were produced using different initial conditions as well as - different sea-surface temperatures (obtained by sampling from the ten members in HadISST2); only - one realization was available for sea ice (Titchner and Rayner, 2014).
+All other forcings (land surface, - volcanic aerosols, tropospheric aerosols, and greenhouse gas concentrations) followed the PMIP - protocol (Jungclaus et al., 2017).
+Ensembles with individual forcings are not available.